browserengineering/book/book/animations.md

 At this point, the compositing algorithm and its effect on content is getting pretty complicated.
 It will be very useful to you to add in more visual debugging to help understand what is going on.
-One good way to do this is to add a [flag] to our browser that draws a red border around `CompositedLayer` content.
-This is a very simple addition to `CompositedLayer.raster`:[^flag-recommendation]
+One good way to do this is to add a [flag][^flag-recommendation] to our browser that draws a red border around `CompositedLayer` content.
+This is a very simple addition to `CompositedLayer.raster`:

 ``` {.python replace=SHOW_COMPOSITED_LAYER_BORDERS/wbetools.SHOW_COMPOSITED_LAYER_BORDERS}
 class CompositedLayer: